saisindhu218/Task--4-Optimization-Model/README.md

      x_C ≤ 30

-3. **Implementation in Python:**
+#### 3. **Implementation in Python:**

-   Using the PuLP library, I created and solved the model in Python.
-The Jupyter Notebook format helped me write explanations and results alongside the code.
-I also used matplotlib for visualization and pandas for cleaner data handling.
+Using the PuLP library, I:

+* Defined the LP problem and objective

+* Added all constraints

+* Set variable bounds

+* Solved the model using PuLP’s built-in solver

+This was done inside a Jupyter Notebook, which allowed me to document each step and see results interactively.

-4. **Result Analysis:**
+#### 4. **Result Analysis:**
-   After solving the model, I got the optimal production quantities and the maximum achievable profit.
-I also analyzed resource utilization, checked which constraints were tight (fully used), and even learned about shadow prices a new but interesting concept!
+Once the model was solved:

+* I retrieved the optimal values for x_A, x_B, and x_C

+* Calculated the maximum profit

+* Evaluated how much of each resource was used

+* Identified binding constraints (fully used) and slack in others

+* Explored shadow prices to understand how much additional profit could be earned by increasing resource availability

 ## **What I Learned**